nu-ZOO/VIPER/README.md

-# VIPER — Vacuum Ionisation Pressure Extraction Reporter
+# VIPER — Vacuum Ionisation Pressure Experimental Readout

 VIPER is a Python-based tool for reading pressure data from a Kurt J. Lesker 392 Series Ionization Gauge and logging it to HDF5 files.